-Avoiding these and any other foods and beverages that seem to correspond to your flareups, may be the easiest place to get started making changes to improve your condition.
+Avoiding these and any other foods and beverages that seem to correspond to your flareups may be the easiest place to get started making changes to improve your condition.

-Skin Care Products that Trigger Rosacea
+Skin Care Products that are Rosacea Triggers

-Almost any skin or hair care products, perfumes, and makeups can cause flareups.
+Almost any skin or hair care products, perfumes, and makeup can cause flareups.
 For many people with rosacea, this is due to some key ingredients in those products.
 The ingredients you should look for and avoid in your skin care products include:

 - Hydro-alcoholic compounds